diatche/CellSim/README.md

 - This project requires .Net 2.0 and [DirectX SDK](http://microsoft.com/download/details.aspx?id=6812).

+## Usage

+- Compile and run in Visual Studio.
+- If you see a `LoaderLock` exception, you need to turn off this exception in:
+Exception Settings > Managed Debugging Assistants > LoaderLock

-Tested on Visual Studio 2019 Community.
+Tested on Visual Studio Community 2019.

 ## Attribution